Top Tips-Troubleshooting Clear Aligners

 Troubleshooting Clear Aligners – Top Tips

 Clear Aligner treatments are a valuable and commonplace item in our modern clinical armoury.
 We might encounter barriers to fulfilling our patients expectations from treatment.
+This article proposes some solutions to potential problems associated with clear aligner therapy.

 1. Dental health